MilkyBruv/jocoa/README.md

 # Jocoa

-A simple compiler and packager for Java.
+A simple Java compiler argument generator using C++ and Json.

 ## Installation